 The Boy 16-18, Boy 13-15, Girl 16-18, Girls 13-15 and 12 & Under Divisions with the season’s lowest scoring average are recognized by the Philadelphia Junior Tour in memory of Sam Penecale.
 To be eligible to be the Sam Penecale scoring average leader, a junior must compete in a minimum of 10 rounds played where each of those events has a par 70 or higher for 18 holes.

-To visit the current Scoring Average Leaders, please click here.
+To visit the current Scoring Average Standings, please click here.

 Please be aware that a minimum of 10 rounds is required to be eligible for the Sam Penecale Scoring Average Award.